Teeth Implants: Endosteal and Subperiosteal

 Tooth replacement procedures or treatments have become highly advanced especially if compared to several decades ago.
 Dental implants refer to frames or posts that are made of metal and are positioned into the jawbone through surgery.
 Because the jawbone is under the gums, this procedure requires a very experienced cosmetic dentist.

 Even if there are numerous effective, efficient, and advance ways of maintaining good dental care, there are still millions of Americans who suffer from tooth decay that lead to tooth loss on a yearly basis.
 Others lose their teeth resulting from injury and gum diseases such as gingivitis.
 During the last several decades, the only options for people suffering from tooth loss are dentures and bridges.
 Today; however, the continuous advancements in science and technology have resulted to the availability of dental implants.
-Before, the types of teeth implants are endosteal and subperiosteal only.
+Before, the types of dental implants are endosteal and subperiosteal only.
 Recently, transosteal was added as a new type of dental implant.

-Endosteal and subperiosteal are the two main types of implants available today.
+Endosteal and subperiosteal are the two main types of dental implants available today.
 These two types are considered safe and effective according to the American Dental Association.

-Endosteal, which means “in the bone,” is the type of dental implant that is most commonly used in cosmetic dentistry today.
+Endosteal, which means “in the bone,” is the type of dental implant that is most commonly used.
 It is further categorized into different types according to the kind of accessories used.
 Blades, cylinders, and screws are placed into the patient’s jawbone through surgery.
 A single implant has the capacity to hold at least one prosthetic tooth, but there are cases where an implant can hold two or more prosthetic teeth.
 Not all individuals qualify for this type of dental implant so getting a dental consultation is necessary.
 Generally, individuals who have dentures or bridges are good candidates for endosteal implants when the other options have been exhausted.

 To provide more comfort and convenience to patients with fixed partial bridgework or removable dentures, there are endosteal implants that use custom-designed titanium metal frame that is of cast surgical-grade quality.
 The implants used are coated with a special kind of synthetic substitute for bone.
 It is called HA or hydroxyapatite, which comprises up to 98% natural bone.
 This coating makes the jaw believe that the implant is also a natural bone allowing the formation of a biochemical bond that ensures a secure hold of the implant.